VoxForge/Robocallblocker/README.md

 	a. press **8 (to connect to line port on OBI110, bypassing FreePBX altogether)
 	b. dial your number

+A final option in the default OBI110 outbound call routes is to:

+	a. press # (to connect to line port on OBI110, bypassing FreePBX altogether)
+	b. dial your number

-Since we are not using SIP calling, we don't really need FreePBX for outbound calls, so lets find a more direct way to bypass FreePBX and make calls without having to press **8...
+Since we are not using SIP calling, we don't really need FreePBX for outbound calls, so lets find a more direct way to bypass FreePBX and make calls without having to press &#42;&#42;8 or having to press the pound key (#).

 ***DigitMap and OutboundCallRoute - Defaults***